 At Crestview Recovery Center, we offer a full continuum of addiction treatment options and offer services to refer you to a professional detox facility.
 In our programs, we offer services such as:

 Dual diagnosis treatment addresses both a mental health disorder and substance use or addiction simultaneously.
 It seeks to treat the underlying causes of these disorders while providing support for recovery from drug or alcohol misuse.
 Treatment may include individual counseling, group therapy, medication management, and other therapeutic techniques.
 The goal is to help individuals achieve long-term sobriety and improved mental health.

 Intensive Outpatient Program

 An intensive outpatient program provides more comprehensive care than standard outpatient programs.
 It offers individuals with addiction issues the opportunity to receive daily counseling and therapy while still living at home.
 This type of program typically uses evidence-based practices such as cognitive behavioral therapy (CBT), 12-step facilitation, and motivational interviewing techniques to help individuals build the skills they need to stay sober.

 Partial Hospitalization Program

 A partial hospitalization program (PHP) typically provides treatment services for a period of several hours per day, five days a week.
-PHP offers individuals with severe substance abuse issues the opportunity to receive more intensive treatment without having to stay in a residential facility.
+PHP offers individuals with severe substance use issues the opportunity to receive more intensive treatment without having to stay in a residential facility.
 This type of program can offer support in areas such as financial planning, finding employment, and managing interpersonal relationships.

 Aftercare focuses on maintaining long-term sobriety and preventing relapse.
 Moreover, it typically includes ongoing support and resources such as group therapy, individual counseling, peer-support meetings, and other therapeutic interventions.
-The goal is to provide individuals with the tools they need to navigate life without substance abuse.
+The goal is to provide individuals with the tools they need to navigate life without substance use.